 A village on the way to Sandakphu

 As you approach Tumling, you will notice small cottages and huts from a distance.
-There are probably only 10 to 12 Nepali families who live here.
+There are only 12 to 15 Nepali families who live here.
 There are also few private lodges and huts that have come up here to cater to tourists & trekkers heading towards Sandakphu.

 Right at the center of Tumling, there is a lovely view point which is more like an open field.
 From the edge of this area you get magnificent views of the Kanchenjunga snow peaks.
 On the far left is the Sandakphu peak.
 There is a signboard here pointing towards the Singalila National Park